Work From Home Webinar Series.

 In contrast to real time reporting, historical reports are meant to analyze metrics over a time period you sent, enabling you to track trends.
 Make sure you have access to reports that give you insights into how at-home employee paid time is spent, agent performance, and how your lists are converting.

 Tracking productive agent time becomes particularly critical when operating a remote call center, in order to ensure that agents are on-task during their scheduled hours.
 In some cases, agents might clock in to get paid, and go on to other activities before they actually clock into the dialer.
 By checking daily, managers also see if this happens on breaks and lunch.

 Disposition and Pause Time Reporting

 Virtual call center managers should be tracking employee utilization, which is the percentage of the time you’re paying an employee that they’re on a workable status.
+You can find a virtual assistant to manage the work better and keep track of all the work processes, as a virtual assistant will help with all the logistic work and planning.
 Work from home agents should aim for a utilization of 80% talk time (waiting for a call or talking on a call), and a pause and dispo time of 20%.
 Heather says, “This is a standard report that’s incredibly imperative and I don’t see it happen at every call center.”

 Agent Performance Reporting

 A standard report showing number of calls taken, number of sales, some conversions like percentage of sales to data. and so on.

 “You need this report more than you probably know.
 Having a system capable of doing this kind of reporting is so incredibly important.
 It’s going to show you who you’re talking to, and is it working.” —Heather Griffin